 Saadique:

-I’ve been investing since I started working and even during internships.
-My dad had a strong investment culture at home.
-I saw how my parents saved and invested for our education, so it was obvious to me that the moment I earned my first dollar, a portion of it had to be invested.
+To start off with some context, I was exposed to investment pretty early where my parents had a strong investment culture at home and saw how they saved and invested for our education and future.
+So it was obvious to me that the moment I earned my first dollar, a portion of it had to be invested.
+It was my first lesson on how one can generate wealth through compounding over a period of time.

 After speaking with them, understanding how the operating model worked, where the money goes, and how everything is structured, I felt confident.
-Since then, it’s been a very good experience.
+Since then, it’s been a very good experience and I make sure to attend the Sarwa events

 How important was it to get to know the people behind the company before investing?